How These 6 Drinks Affect Your Teeth

 You may think that sports drinks are better for your health than sugary sodas or juices, but if you are talking about your dental health, you would be wrong.
 Sports drinks have a very high level of acidity and can contribute to tooth erosion, hypersensitivity, and staining.
 Sports drinks can cause excessive tooth wear and may damage underlying tissues, contributing to softer, weakened teeth.
 These drinks may also trigger conditions that lead to severe tooth damage and loss.
 It is essential that you rinse with water after drinking sports drinks and before you brush your teeth.

+We have even more tips on how diet affects your teeth in our recent blog post!
 In a perfect world, we would brush our teeth after every drink, meal, or snack, but most of us don’t live in perfect circumstances.
 Making good choices when you choose a drink can go a long way toward keeping your teeth healthy and strong.
 Water is always a safe and healthy choice, so when in doubt, reach for a bottle of the wet stuff!
 And if you have concerns about your teeth or tooth-staining, give us a call and we’ll let you know how we can help.